Filtering and Relations

 )

-Option 2 - Prepare entity
+Option 2 - Use Custom Filter

 We can refactor this to a custom filter that will be easier to use and will run on the backend